chinmayeetandon/machine-state-tracker/README.md

-## machine-state-tracker
+# machine-state-tracker
 Real-time remote monitoring of machine operational states in a production line.

-# Description:
+## Description:
-A production line is composed of many machines that sequentially manipulate material flowing through the process, resulting in a finished product.
-Machines situated within a process can be in one of the following operational states:
+<p>A production line is composed of many machines that sequentially manipulate material flowing through the process, resulting in a finished product.
+Machines situated within a process can be in one of the following operational states:<br>
-PRODUCING: The machine is currently working.
+PRODUCING: The machine is currently working.<br>
-IDLE: The machine is waiting for work.
+IDLE: The machine is waiting for work.<br>
-STARVED: There is no material available for the machine to complete its work.
+STARVED: There is no material available for the machine to complete its work.<br>
-Production managers and technicians would like to view the state of machines remotely in real-time, to ensure that production is running smoothly.
+Production managers and technicians would like to view the state of machines remotely in real-time, to ensure that production is running smoothly.</p>

 # Solution: